 Personal Health on Campus

-All community members living on campus, or coming to campus three times a week or more must be tested twice a week and complete a daily health assessment.
+All community members living on campus, or coming to campus three times a week or more must be every 84 hours and complete a daily health assessment.

 The daily health assessment is required regardless of whether or not you have symptoms.
 If a student develops any symptoms, or comes into close contact with a person who has COVID-19 (or is suspected to have COVID-19), the student is required to self-isolate and contact the Health Center at 781-736-6377 during normal business hours.
 This will allow the university to take proper steps to support your health needs, begin contact tracing and, if needed, to alert other members of the community to any potential exposure.